Architecture and Human Rights

 From 2010, I was trying to find a way and an organizational system where the architecture, with its knowledge and values, could become a useful social tool in the most vulnerable communities around the world.
 My goal was to create an organization in which architecture could work in a more efficient and bigger scale according to the dimension of the World Challenges.

-The first answer came from Chile where from 2012, together with the architects Igor Rosenman and Fernando Dowling, defined the legal system for a non-profit organization “Emergency Architecture & Human Rights” EAHR-Chile (AEiDH its name in Spanish) (25) which was legally founded on 15th May 2015.
+The first answer came from Chile where from 2012, together with the architects Igor Rosenman defined the legal system for a non-profit organization “Emergency Architecture & Human Rights” EAHR-Chile (AEiDH its name in Spanish) (25) which was legally founded on 15th May 2015 in Santiago.
 EAHR was conceptually based in the series of books that we did with Peder Duelund under the academic agreement KADK-UNISS and published by KADK in Copenhagen and Aracne Editrice in Rome.
 These books collected the experience of the most of twenty Workshops 5×5 around the world.
 EAHR (AEiDH) was inspired by those architectural results and was thought as a tool or instrument to place the architecture in a middle way between social sciences and art.

 We started several projects with a radical social focus, as “Children Nature and Disability” project created by Eduardo Alvar from Monte Verde Foundation, or the “co-housing for immigrants in the center of Santiago” research led by Fernando Dowling.